 The LA TIG is proposing to advance these specific projects for further analysis for several reasons.
 First, the location of these projects places them in close proximity to some of the most heavily oiled portions of the Louisiana coastline.
-Second, Large Scale Marsh Creation - Component E proposes to use a nearby Mississippi River borrow source that will be depleted if the MBSD is constructed.
+Second, Large Scale Marsh Creation - Component E proposes to use a nearby Mississippi River borrow source.
+If the Mississippi River borrow source were dredged for marsh creation after the MBSD was in operation, there would be a decrease in the effectiveness of sediment capture by the MBSD, resulting in a lower cost-effectiveness for the MBSD project.
 Thus, the project needs to be evaluated in time to be sequenced prior to any potential diversion in that location.
 The proximity of the MBSD and the Large-Scale Marsh Creation- Component E to each other will maximize the synergistic benefits of the two projects.
 In contrast, the Ama Sediment Diversion is located in the upper portion of the Barataria Basin and is not shown to synergistically benefit the marsh creation projects considered in this Plan.
 As noted in the LA TIG's Restoration Plan #1, the design of the Spanish Pass Increment of the Barataria Basin Ridge and Marsh Creation project will not be affected by the MBSD project, and thus this project will not be delayed by the design, construction, or operation of the diversion.
 These projects have a high likelihood of success based on the information that already has been developed using modeling and related analysis.
 For example, the MBSD project has been studied in different iterations of the 2012 and 2017 CMP, and multiple other studies including in the Louisiana Coastal Area Hydrodynamic and Delta Management Study.
 It also has undergone initial project-specific engineering and design at CPRA.
 Lastly, while many of these projects may be considered in future plans, limited availability of funds limits how many can be prioritized at this time.